The school that's lost 42 children

 Yemen air strike: The school that's lost 42 children

-You may well remember - the pictures were hard to forget - the scene in Yemen in August when dozens of schoolchildren and adults were killed in an airstrike.
+You may well remember - the pictures were hard to forget - the scene in Yemen two months ago where dozens of schoolchildren and adults were killed in an airstrike.

 In three years of fighting, at least 10,000 people have been killed and millions have fled their homes.